dcunited001/dcunited001.github.io/_posts/2016-02-01-composition-in-film-mise-en-vr.md

 ### A Statistical Model for Directing Focus

-So in order to understand how controlling the probability distribution of the focus of our many viewers, it may be of benefit to return to the mathematics-inspired analogies.
+So in order to understand how controlling the probability distribution of the focus of our many viewers aids in crafting an experience, it may be of benefit to return to the mathematics-inspired analogies.
 It may seem Daedalian, I know.
 I hope you'll excuse my tendency to reach for math and other abstract, hard to understand concepts, but doing so really does help me reason about this stuff.

 So.
 In general, how does added dimensionality affect a problem?
 Personally, I need more understanding to answer this question,